Exploring the Alphabet of English Idioms: A Journey through ‘D’

 Justifications:

 This is an idiom because it means to try to forget or escape sadness or pain, often by consuming alcohol.
-The phrase uses "drown" metaphorically, suggesting a means of emotional escape, not the literal act of drowning.
+The idiom uses "drown" metaphorically, suggesting a means of emotional escape, not the literal act of drowning.

 Origin: